It goes without saying that, in the world of business, it isn’t enough just to have a one-of-a-kind business idea.

 Of course, you can also opt for Twitter and rely on its hundreds of millions of users who actively look for new posts in real-time.
 If you’ve got a lot of photographs and videos that can spark a community to support you, you should choose Pinterest.

-The great thing about social media funding is similar to crowdfunding – you get financial support from fans, who will also suggest their own ideas, and help shape your project into its best possible version.
+The great thing about social media funding is similar to crowdfunding – you get financial support from fans, who will also suggest their own unique ideas for fundraising, and help shape your project into its best possible version.

 Furthermore, they will spread the word about it, and bring more people into your community.